Noob3rror/basic_programming/c/_labs.md

 - Execute print statements under the following conditions:
     - If seconds is odd print -> the seconds are odd: `current seconds`
     - If seconds is even print -> the seconds are even: `current seconds`
-    - If minutes is a multiple of 3 ignore the odd / even conditions and print -> minutes is a multiple of 3: `current minutes`
+    - If minutes is a multiple of 3 print -> minutes is a multiple of 3: `current minutes`
+        - **Do not print the odd / even condition if this condition is true.**
     - If seconds is 2 print -> the seconds are 2: `current seconds`
-        - **Do not print the seconds is even message if seconds is 0**
+        - **Do not print the seconds is even message if this condition is true.**
 - Use the code snippet to help you with getting the time.
 ```c

 #include <time.h>

 int main(void)